The Fourth Annual Madison College Business Plan Challenge will be held May 6, 2016.

 Provide a non-traditional source of start-up funding for aspiring entrepreneurs within the Madison College district through a $5000 cash prize micro-investment from the Madison College Foundation

-The Madison College Challenge is open to all students who were enrolled in at least one credit or non-credit class during the 2013-204 or 2014-2015 school years (see the Madison College Challenge Rules below, for additional eligibility requirements).
+The Madison College Challenge is open to all students who were enrolled in at least one credit or non-credit class during the 2014-2015 or 2015-2016 school years (see the Madison College Challenge Rules below, for additional eligibility requirements).

-Present Phase 3 Oral Business Plan in person May 8th.
-Award ceremony to take place May 8, 2015.
+Phase 3: Present Oral Business Plan in person 05/06/16.
+Award ceremony to take place May 6, 2016.

-Grand Prize, $5000 - Summit Credit Union Second Prize, $2500 - Findorf Third Prize, $1500 - American Family Insurance Fourth Prize, $1000 - Madison Gas and Electric (Plus a sponsorship to attend the Wisconsin Entrepreneurship Confrence) Fifth Prize, $1000 - Cleary Building Corp Sixth Prize, $1000 - Sponsored by Mae Laatsch
+Fourth Prize, $1000 - Madison Gas and Electric (Plus a sponsorship to attend the Wisconsin Entrepreneurship Confrence)

 In Kind Prizes

 $1000 Value - Madison Noteworthy | "Custom Media Training" for the winner, will include 1:1 training from the co-founders of Madison Noteworthy.
-The recipient will receive training that will prepare the finalist for presenting their new venture and earning media exposure.
+The recipient will receive on-camera studio training that will prepare the finalist for presenting their new venture and earning media exposure.

 $325 Value - SourceHouse | Free design and printing of 1,000 business cards for two finalists

 $250 - Doyenne Group | Scholarship to the Doyenne Group Retreat; a weekend long retreat for women entrepreneurs.
-Recipient will be a female finalist.

 Sean Cleary - Cleary Holdings Inc. and Cleary Building Corp.